jumutc/SALSA.jl/docs/source/classification.rst

 Classification
 ================

 A classification example explained by the usage of SALSA package on the `Ripley <http://www.esat.kuleuven.be/sista/lssvmlab/tutorial/node14.html>`_ data set.
-SALSA package provides many different options for stochastically learning a classification model.
+The SALSA package provides many different options for stochastically learning a classification model.

 This package provides a function ``salsa`` and explanation on ``SALSAModel`` which accompanies and complements it.
 The package provides full-stack functionality including cross-validation of all model- and algorithm-related hyperparameters.